PhD Circle Code of Conduct

 - Conflict of Interest Members must disclose any real or perceived conflicts of interest, particularly in collaborative projects or leadership roles.
 Transparency is critical to maintaining trust within the community.

 - Privacy and Data Protection Members must protect the privacy and personal data of other members and collaborators.
-Use of data must comply with GDPR and other relevant data protection frameworks.
+Use of data must comply with all applicable regulations and other relevant data protection frameworks.

 III.
 CONTACT AND ENFORCEMENT